 4. Choose who you’d like the answer to send to

-If your answer is only applicable for a certain subset of customers, (people in different countries for example) you can use filters to define an audience, and the answer will only be sent to people who match those filters.
+If your answer is only applicable to a certain subset of customers (people in different countries, for example), you can use filters to define an audience, and the answer will only be sent to people who match those filters.

 After composing your answer, just define the audience filters for who you’d like it to send to under “Choose your audience”.
-You can send an answer to "Everyone" or to a specific set of contacts by choose "Specific contacts" option and then further refine the audience with filters based on contact properties
+You can send an answer to "Everyone" or to a specific set of contacts by choosing "Specific contacts" option and then further refine the audience with filters based on contact properties.

 In this example, we’re targeting contacts from the US or Great Britain or Australia:

 Pro tip: Filters like these are perfect for legal or billing questions, where the answer may vary by location.